 Arctic College of the Peoples of the North is located in the most remote place of the Nizhnekolymsky district of the Sakha Republic (Yakutia) - the town of Chersky.
 Nizhnekolymsky district of the Sakha Republic is a unique place for indigenous peoples of the North, where they have managed to preserve traditions and lifestyle of their ancestors.

-In 2015 the college was reorganized again and received a new name – the Arctic College of the Peoples of the North.
-The majority of students are indigenous.
-Thus, in 2016 there were 80 indigenous students at the College, 50 of them Evens, 24 - Chukchi, and 6 - Yukhagirs.
+In 2015 the college was re-organized again and received a new name – the Arctic College of the Peoples of the North.
+Most students at the College are indigenous.
+Thus, in 2016 there were 80 indigenous students, 50 of them Evens, 24 - Chukchi, and 6 - Yukhagirs.

-The college provides vocational education in 10 areas of expertise:
+The college provides vocational education in the following areas of expertise:

 An Arctic Centre for Domestic Reindeer Husbandry was established at the College in 2013 as a result of the international conference “New Technologies as a Factor of Sustainable Development of Traditional Activities of Indigenous Peoples”.